jackbridger/nadsat-translator/README.md

 * Getting our handlers to work and understanding why js and css files need paths even though they're not files the user would ever navigate to.

 ## What have we learnt?
-* That Node.js is not our friend... yet.
-And it's &^%$%£@ difficult to get your head around!
-* But hopefully we all feel a tiny bit more confident with Node.
+* How to make API requests on the front end and respond via Nodejs
 * We've managed to set up our handlers and get our pages AND our CSS and JS files working.
 Woohoo!!
-* Our JS is a bit messy and still needs work but it's doing stuff... if only we could have another day...

 ## What is our site supposed to do?
-So it's supposed to translate English words into their [Nadsat](https://en.wikipedia.org/wiki/Nadsat) equivalent.
+It's supposed to translate English words into their [Nadsat](https://en.wikipedia.org/wiki/Nadsat) equivalent.
 The user types in an English word, which autocompletes if it has an equivalent in the file, and then the html page will load the translation for you.

-## What can our website actually do so far?
+## What can our website actually do?
-* Enter a word to translate (but it won't translate yet)
+* Enter a word to translate
-* Autocomplete results from a test object appear (the object's keys are the English words, while the values are the Nadsat words)
-* Currently they appear as text, but there is a commented out version that makes them appear as separate buttons - that version is likely closer to the final, functioning version, but it is unfinished and has an issue that needs ironing out
-* There is an event listener checking for if the enter button is pressed - this links up to the function that takes the input as an argument and returns the translation - however, the translation is not shown yet
-* The submit button does not have the same event listener yet
-* Clicking the autocomplete suggestions does not do anything yet (in either version of the code that shows the suggestions on the screen)
+* Autocomplete suggested words from the backend